-As the leaves turn crisp and the nights stretch further into the afternoon, it’s time to start looking for some spine-tingling Halloween plans.
-Forget about the costume parties, the pumpkin carving, the tricks, and the treatin’, because you can embark on London’s most haunted pub crawl for a spooktacular deep-dive into the capital’s more sinister stories and eerie history.
+As the leaves turn crisp and the days get shorter, it’s time to start looking for some spine-tingling Halloween plans.
+Forget the costume parties, the pumpkin carving, the tricks, and the treats, because one of the greatest (and ghastliest) things you can do in London is head on a haunted pub crawl around the capital’s spookiest spots.

 1. The Viaduct Tavern, City of London